Event orchestration

 Production

-Build and refine elements, sub-elements, and item-level detail.
+Build and refine deliverables and item-level detail on each kanban board.

 3. 3